zgoad1/VILE/README.md

 - Unpossessing an enemy still doesn't always align you with the direction you're facing

 **- C -**
-- Tunnel corners and T's don't have animated materials
-- Reticle fades in when targeting even when it's already faded in
 - Enemy HP bars sometimes get stuck on the screen
 - Tess Claws show up for one frame at their previous position when enabled